haavardlian/UbiSolar/Wattitude/README.md

 The app has folders for
 * Fragments

+    All the different Fragment views

 * Activities

+    Activities including the login Activity and DrawerActivity that is the main app activity.

 * Adapters
 * Databases

     All data is added in a database, and the database is wrapped around a ContentProvider.
-    The EnergyContract.java defines the dataset URI's.
+    The EnergyContract.java defines the data URI's.
 DeviceModel and EnergyUsageModel wraps around their respective java bean models (found in model folder).
 They provide SQL statements for insertion and deletion, and other methods that help using the data.